fealty/Xenos/Specifications/Xenos.md

 	(<function identifier>: <function argument>*)

 The basic form of all function and method calls, which are code expressions, consists of an opening parenthesis, the _function identifier_, a colon, zero or more position-dependent _function arguments_, and a closing parenthesis.
+When a code expression is embedded in a text expression, the code is evaluated to its textual representation.

+> & Allow _function identifier_ to be an expression that resolves to an method or function name?

 ##### Function Identifier